O. Winston Link: Rail photography: Norfolk and Western project

 Hawksbill Creek Swimming Hole (Luray, Virginia) was photographed on August 9, 1956 [NW1126].
-Other widely known images include Swimming Pool (Welch, West Virginia) (1958 [NW1963]), Ghost Town (Stanley, Virginia) [NW1345], Main Line on Main Street (Northfork, West Virginia) (1958 [NW1966]) and Mr and Mrs Ben Pope watch the last steam powered passenger train (Max Meadows, Virginia) (1957 [NW1648]).
+Other widely known images include Swimming Pool (Welch, West Virginia) (1958 [NW1963]), Ghost Town (Stanley, Virginia) [NW1345], Main Line on Main Street (Northfork, West Virginia) (1958 [NW1966]), and Mr. and Mrs. Ben Pope watches the last steam-powered passenger train (Max Meadows, Virginia) (1957 [NW1648]).

-In addition to his black and white night shots, Link also recorded the single daytime train on the Norfolk & Western's hilly Abingdon branch, serving the rural communities from Abingdon, Virginia, 55 miles (88 km) south to West Jefferson, North Carolina.
+In addition to his black and white night shots, Link also recorded the single daytime train on the Norfolk & Western's hilly Abingdon Branch, serving the rural communities from Abingdon, Virginia, 55 miles (88 km) south to West Jefferson, North Carolina.
 It was also on this line that most of his railroad color photography was done; a selection is included in The Last Steam Railroad in America.
-His familiar 1956 view of a horse and steam locomotive Maud bows to the Virginia Creeper (Green Cove, Virginia) exists in black and white and color versions.
+His familiar 1956 view of Maud Bows to the Virginia Creeper (Green Cove, Virginia) exists in black and white and color versions.

 In addition to photographing them, Link was also making sound recordings of the trains, which he issued on a set of six gramophone records between 1957 and 1977 under the overall title Sounds of Steam Railroading.
-In the railfan world he was probably best known by these, and by photographs published in Trains magazine and elsewhere in the 1950s, which inspired others to follow his example.
+In the railfan world, he was probably best known by these, and by photographs published in Trains magazines and elsewhere in the 1950s, which inspired others to follow his example.
+The recordings he made from 1957 to 1977 were inducted into the National Recording Registry in 2003.

-A traveling exhibition in 1983 brought his work to a wider public as did Paul Yule's award-winning documentary "Trains That Passed In The Night" (1990), in which Link re-visited the scenes of his classic photographs of the Norfolk and Western.
+A traveling exhibition in 1983 brought Link's work to a wider public as did Paul Yule's award-winning documentary Trains That Passed in the Night (1990), in which Link re-visited the scenes of his classic photographs of the N&W.

 Later life

-From 1960 until he retired in 1983 Link devoted himself to advertising.
+From 1960 until he retired in 1983, Link devoted himself to advertising.
 Among notable pictures taken during this period are those recording construction of the Verrazano-Narrows Bridge and other views of New York Harbor including the great ocean liners.
-In retirement, Link moved to South Salem, Westchester County, New York.
+In retirement, Link moved to South Salem and then to Westchester County, New York.

 In 1996, Link's second wife, Conchita, was arrested for (and later convicted of) stealing a collection of Link's photographs and attempting to sell them, claiming that Link had Alzheimer's disease and that she had power of attorney.
-She served six years in prison.
-After being released, she again attempted to sell some of Link's works that she had stolen, this time using the Internet auction site eBay.
+After being released in 2003, she again attempted to sell some of Link's works that she had stolen, this time using the Internet auction site eBay.
 She received a three-year sentence.
 Conchita was also accused of imprisoning her husband.
 However, this allegation is disputed by some, and it never led to any criminal charges against Conchita.
-The story of Winston and Conchita became the subject of the documentary "The Photographer, His Wife, Her Lover" (2005) made by Paul Yule.
+The story of Winston and Conchita became the subject of the documentary The Photographer, His Wife, Her Lover (2005) made by Paul Yule.
+Conchita died on October 1, 2016.